British PM May summons ministers to discuss possible military action in Syria

 “The chemical weapons attack that took place on Saturday in Douma in Syria was a shocking and barbaric act,” May told reporters on Wednesday.
 “All the indications are that the Syrian regime was responsible.”

-The Daily Telegraph newspaper said May had ordered British submarines to move within missile range of Syria in readiness for strikes against the Syrian military.

 May is not obliged to win parliament’s approval, but a non-binding constitutional convention to do so has been established since a 2003 vote on joining the U.S.-led invasion of Iraq.

-It has been observed in subsequent military deployments in Libya and Iraq.
+It has been observed in subsequent military deployments in Libya and Iraq and many British lawmakers and voters are deeply skeptical of deepening involvement in the Syrian civil war.

+Opposition Labour Party leader Jeremy Corbyn said parliament should be consulted before May approved military action.

 Britain has been launching air strikes in Syria from its military base in Cyprus, but only against targets linked to the Islamic State militant group.